Creating and Running a Yii 2 Project in ServBay

 web

-- Name: Enter a recognizable name, e.g.,
+- Name: Enter a recognizable name such as

 Edit the controllers/SiteController.php